 This concept is not only important for the pharma industry, but for digital healthcare on a whole.
 FAIR began in the academic community and has since been embraced by science funding agencies such as the European Commission as well as the National Institutes of Health in the US.

-Next month, the Pharma Documentation Ring will host a special workshop on the FAIR-ification of external data.
+The Pharma Documentation Ring hosted a special workshop on the FAIR-ification of external data.
 In anticipation of the event, Helen Malone, the PDR’s president and director of the Global Information Hub at GlaxoSmithKline, sat down with CCC’s Chris Kenneally for the Beyond the Book podcast series to share details about FAIR, and what the workshop will entail.

 You can listen to Chris and Helen’s full conversation, or read some excerpts below.